zunath/SWLOR_NWN/README.md

 8.)
 Open the project you just cloned.

-# Hosting a Server
+# Development Guide

-Please refer to this guide for hosting a server: https://github.com/zunath/SWLOR_NWN/wiki/Server-Set-Up-(Windows)
+Please refer to this guide for setting up your development environment: https://wiki.starwarsnwn.com/en/Development/Environment-SetUp

 # Getting Help